PatrickCarreraJeri/CM2016/README.md

 # CM2016
-The code for the slider was based on [Guide](https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/amp/) with slight modification to react when enter is pressed on the computer
+The code for the slider was based on [Guide](https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/amp/) with slight modification to react when enter is pressed on the computer.
+At the moment it moves forward 5mm each time in one direction.
+If one wishes to change direction then one would need to change line 25 to include a negative sign and line 42 needs to be removed and replaced with line 44.